J-1 Exchange Visitor Program

 Who Qualifies as a J-1 Exchange Visitor? +

 J-1 Exchange Visitors can be a visiting researcher, professor, student, or specialist from a country outside of the United States who has been approved to enter the United States for a specific purpose and for a limited amount of time.

 Categories and Maximum Lengths of Stay:

-• Professor or Research Scholar: Five year (this includes postdoctoral associates and fellows)
+• Professors or Research Scholars: Five years (this includes Postdoctoral Associates and Fellows)

 • Short-term Scholars: Six months